Curriculum Statement – CCSC

 Click the buttons to download our curriculum intent documents for each year

-At Chesterton Community Sports College, we aim to provide all children with a broad and balanced curriculum which has knowledge-based learning as its core value.
-We provide a curriculum, based on the National Curriculum, which supports all pupils to exceed both academically and vocationally where achievement of potential is key.
+At Chesterton Community Sports College, we provide all children with a broad and balanced curriculum which has knowledge-based learning as its core value.
+Our curriculum is based on the National Curriculum and, in addition, offers a real depth and variety beyond the requirements in both KS3 and KS4.
+Our curriculum supports all pupils to exceed both academically and vocationally, where achievement of potential is key.

 The shortened Key Stage 3 is a huge strength of the school and allows a very broad range of subjects to be offered to our pupils.
 All subjects are delivered by specialists, including specialist teachers in all options subjects, as well as a very strong core.
 The options offer is outstanding, allowing great breadth and balance for all pupils.
 EBacc uptake is extremely high and we offer a good balance of vocational and academic options (four options).